elmtree-askmo/cloudcannon-app/content/learn/nursing/what-is-food-fortification-and-how-does-it-support-nutritional-needs.md

 url: /learn/nursing/questions/what-is-food-fortification-and-how-does-it-support-nutritional-needs
 score: -1.0
 related_article1:
-    id: 169779
+    id: 169775
-    title: What is the Malnutrition Universal Screening Tool (MUST), and how is it used in nutritional assessment?
+    title: >-
+        What are the nutritional benefits of including dairy in the diet?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-malnutrition-universal-screening-tool-must-and-how-is-it-used-in-nutritional-assessment
+    url: /learn/nursing/questions/what-are-the-nutritional-benefits-of-including-dairy-in-the-diet
 related_article2:
-    id: 169773
+    id: 169778
-    title: What is the role of vitamins in body functions, and what are some common sources?
+    title: >-
+        How does the Body Mass Index (BMI) categorize individuals, and what are its limitations?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-vitamins-in-body-functions-and-what-are-some-common-sources
+    url: /learn/nursing/questions/how-does-the-body-mass-index-bmi-categorize-individuals-and-what-are-its-limitations
 related_article3:
-    id: 169782
+    id: 169768
-    title: Why is water essential for the body, and what are the main sources of hydration?
+    title: >-
+        What are the key roles of nutrition and hydration in physical and mental health?
     subject: Nursing
-    url: /learn/nursing/questions/why-is-water-essential-for-the-body-and-what-are-the-main-sources-of-hydration
+    url: /learn/nursing/questions/what-are-the-key-roles-of-nutrition-and-hydration-in-physical-and-mental-health
 related_article4:
-    id: 169776
+    id: 169784
-    title: Why is fiber important in the diet, and which food groups are rich in fiber?
+    title: >-
+        How can cultural and religious considerations impact individual dietary needs in patient care?
     subject: Nursing
-    url: /learn/nursing/questions/why-is-fiber-important-in-the-diet-and-which-food-groups-are-rich-in-fiber
+    url: /learn/nursing/questions/how-can-cultural-and-religious-considerations-impact-individual-dietary-needs-in-patient-care
 related_article5:
-    id: 169778
+    id: 169768
-    title: How does the Body Mass Index (BMI) categorize individuals, and what are its limitations?
+    title: >-
+        What are the key roles of nutrition and hydration in physical and mental health?
     subject: Nursing
-    url: /learn/nursing/questions/how-does-the-body-mass-index-bmi-categorize-individuals-and-what-are-its-limitations
+    url: /learn/nursing/questions/what-are-the-key-roles-of-nutrition-and-hydration-in-physical-and-mental-health
 ---

 &nbsp;